FosterCommerce/shipstation-connect/README.md

 ### Order Statuses

 Ensure your shipping statuses in Craft Commerce and ShipStation match.
 You edit each platform to use custom statuses and ShipStation can match multiple Craft statuses to a single ShipStation status, when needed.

+## Commerce Integration

+ShipStation Connect will create a new Matrix field called "Shipping Info" under the "ShipStation Connect" Group.
+It will also automatically add a new tab to the Orders layout in Craft Commerce called "ShipStation Connect" which will include the Shipping Info field.

+When a shipping notification is received for an order from ShipStation, the plugin will add the shipping information to the Shipping Information field on the order and set the order status to Shipped.

 ## Template Examples